Silas is a safety professional who obtained his Master of Science degree in safety.

 Most occupational settings do not have hundreds of workers performing the same task.
 In several cases, only one individual may do a particular task and become exposed to a particular chemical hazard.
 This forces a decision concerning the exposure based on having a few samples.

 To mitigate the chemical hazard, one approach is to compare the exposure to 50% of the OEL.
 For toxic and high-risk chemicals, OSHA recommends this approach to set up an action level.
 Action levels reduce the compound limitation for which OSHA has promulgated a chemical-specific standard (OSHA, 1970).
-Thus, an industrial hygienist should use 50% of the OEL for other chemical hazards as an action level.
+An industrial hygienist should use 50% of the OEL for other chemical hazards as an action level.
 Thus, the worker has added protection.

 - American Conference of Governmental Industrial Hygienists. (n.d.).
 TLV/BEI guidelines.
 Retrieved from https://www.acgih.org/tlv-bei-guidelines/policies-procedures-presentations/overview